runarriot/automatic-photo-frame/README.md

         - runs refreshdb script - it makes csv with filename createdate and keywords
     - show 'keyword'
         - greps db file for keyword and add all matching files to playlist and launch feh in fullscreen
+    - display photo sent via telegram chat
+        - send any photo to the frame via telegram messenger and it will be displayed on the frame

+current features video:
+[![automatic photo frame video](https://img.youtube.com/vi/R3AQWtuPeqg/0.jpg)](https://youtu.be/R3AQWtuPeqg)
-current features video: - left side is your phone anywhere with internet, right side is yours photo frame connected to wifi [![automatic photo frame video](https://img.youtube.com/vi/R3AQWtuPeqg/0.jpg)](https://youtu.be/R3AQWtuPeqg)
+- left side is your phone anywhere with internet,
+- right side is yours photo frame connected to wifi

 next todo:
 - startup script (.xprofile)